Contract grading

-Contract grading is a form of grading which results from cooperation between an instructor and their student(s), and entails completion of a contracted number of assignments of specified quality that correspond to specific letter grades.
+Contract grading is a form of academic grading which results from cooperation between an instructor and their student(s), and entails completion of a contracted number of assignments of specified quality that correspond to specific letter grades.
 These contracts often contain the following two characteristics: First, there are no finite amount of, say, "A" grades given in the class.
 Any student who completes the work that corresponds to a "B" grade will receive a "B".
 The second characteristic is that instructors and students know exactly what is expected from them to receive a certain letter grade.
 Contract grading may be contrasted with other grading methods such as grading on a curve or percentile systems.
 These curve and percentile systems include the Common Curve, Missouri Curve, and The Gaussian Curve.
 Grading on these curves creates an expectation that the number of "A"s and "B"s should correspond to the number of "D"s and "F"s, with the majority of students receiving a "C".
 In the 2010s, contract grading was discussed and promoted as a method to respond to racism within academia and, more specifically, writing in academia.
 Asao Inoue, a large contributor to this topic, wrote in his book Labor-Based Grading Contracts: Building Equity and Inclusion in the Compassionate Writing Classroom, "Designing fair and meaningful grading practices is about cultivating with our students an ecology, a place where every student, no matter where they come from or how they speak or write, can have access to the entire range of final course grades possible."